Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 instance and trace ray setup are similar or different between the RTX APIs, lets do some hands on activities!
-Using the interactive tool below you can build a shader binding table, setup a scene, set the trace ray parameters and visualize which hit groups are called for the different geometries.
-Use this tool to explore different possible configurations for the SBT to get a better understanding of how the different parameters can be combined for different renderer and scene configurations.
+Using the interactive tool below you can build a shader binding table, setup a scene, set the trace ray parameters and see which hit groups are called for the different geometries.
+Use this tool to explore different possible configurations for the SBT, scene and trace ray parameters to get a better understanding of how the different parameters can be combined for different renderer and scene configurations.

 Here are some suggested configurations to try setting up:

-- A "standard ray tracer" as shown in Figure 2 with a two ray types (primary/occlusion) and a hit group record and miss record for each type.
+- A "standard ray tracer" as shown in Figure 2 with two ray types, primary and occlusion.
+    Each geometry should have a hit group record for each ray type, and there should be a miss record for each ray type.
-- A [ray flags only](/graphics/2019/09/06/faster-shadow-rays-on-rtx) style ray tracer, with only primary ray hit groups but primary and occlusion miss shaders.
+- A [ray flags only](/graphics/2019/09/06/faster-shadow-rays-on-rtx) style ray tracer, with only primary ray hit groups for geometry, but both primary and occlusion miss shaders.
 - A single hit group shared by all geometries.
-Note that different geometries and data can still be accessed in this mode by using the instance ID, and in DXR 1.1 the [geometry index](https://devblogs.microsoft.com/directx/dxr-1-1/#geometryindex), to fetch data from global buffers.
+Note that different geometry's data can still be accessed in this mode by using the instance ID, and in DXR 1.1 the [geometry index](https://devblogs.microsoft.com/directx/dxr-1-1/#geometryindex), to fetch data from global buffers.

 ## Shader Binding Table

-You can add new hit and miss records with the buttons below, or remove them by double-clicking the record.
-Click a shader record to select it and add or remove parameters, add parameters using the buttons below or double click the parameter to remove them.
+Here you can add new hit and miss records with the buttons below, or remove them by double-clicking the record.
+Click a record to select it and add or remove parameters.
+Add parameters using the buttons below or double click a parameter to remove it.
-When you select a hit group the instance containing the geometry which would call the hit group when hit by a ray for the current scene and trace ray setup is selected.
-If more than one geometry share the same hit group, the first one will be highlighted.
+When you select a hit group record the instance containing the geometry which would call the record when hit by a ray for the current scene and trace ray setup is selected in the scene setup widget.
+If more than one geometry share the same record, the first one will be highlighted.
+The hit groups records which can be called by the currently selected instance in the scene setup widget are highlighted in light blue.
 The miss shader which will be called for the current trace ray call is also highlighted in light purple.